 With that said, here’s the best food in Hell…

-** Note: I update the guide from time to time, but the article links below to “Top Dishes”, “Best Burgers”, etc may be a bit outdated.
+** Note: I try to update the guide as often as I can, but the article links below “Top Dishes”, “Best Pizza”, etc may be a bit outdated.
 Most of the dishes and places are still there and there’s enough useful info, but some are closed ***

 Gotham West Market – Perhaps the coolest thing ever to open in Hell’s Kitchen.
 In a city suddenly flooded with all sorts of food halls, this is one of the more intimate, and less visited ones.
 Main reason being the tourist free zone of 11th and 45th, making it more of a neighborhood stop.
 Only about 9 high quality vendors, and a bicycle shop.
-Ramen, tapas, burgers, Mexican, health food, sushi burritos, meat purveyor, high end coffee, and to top it all, some of the best ice cream in town.
+Ramen, Italian, Seafood, pizza, great ice cream and more.

 Middle Eastern – Gazala’s Place.
 Fabulous Druze cooking.
-Some of the best Hummus in town (I spent plenty of time in Israel including the druze village where Gazala came from so I know my Hummus).
-The place is slightly larger than a shoe box.
-More like a hers and hers closet (in my house at least.
-I count my blessings to have 2 shelves left).
-The only complaint is I wish for better bread than the paper thin lafa to scoop the stuff.
-I’m not big of the Bourekas overall, but the cheese and sun dried tomato Bourekas here is solid.
-For more of a takeout middle eastern you may want to consider The Hummus Kitchen on 52nd.
-Surprisingly all kinds of great hummus in the area.
+Some of the best Hummus in town (I’ve spent plenty of time in Israel including the druze village where Gazala Habibi came from).
+The place is slightly larger a hers and hers closet (in my house at least.
+I count my blessings to have 2 shelves left for myself).
+The Bourekas with goat cheese and sun dried tomato is always solid.

 Gourmet Middle Eastern – Taboon.
-One of the most successful, hidden gems in the area.
-A creative menu created by a top Israeli chef coining the term Middleterranean.
+One of the most successful, long running hidden gems in the area.
+A fine “Middleterranean” menu created by Israeli chef Efi Nahon.
 Try any of their bread specialties baked in their Taboon oven, and the Silan (below), one of my favorites desserts in the city.

 Doner Kebab/Turkish – Turco.
-This is perhaps the closest thing we have to the German Doner Kebab (Turkish immigrants in Germany made it the most popular fast food snack since the invention of the Speckpfannkuchen and Zwiebelkuchen).
-The main culprit is that thick, crispy tasty pita bread that holds its own for the most part.
+This is perhaps the closest thing we have to the Berlin style Doner Kebab (Turkish immigrants in Germany made it the most popular fast food snack since the invention of the Speckpfannkuchen and Zwiebelkuchen).
+The main culprit is that thick, crispy tasty pita bread that holds its own.
 I slightly prefer the chicken over the lamb but you should try both.

 Momofuku – Bang Bar.
-Leave it to David Change to make lines fun, an have people stand on line for a $5 snack.
+Leave it to David Chang to make lines fun, and for a $5 snack no less.
 Oddly situated in the Columbus Shops at the Warner Center, its worth the short trek for the spicy pork “U”.
 And for a price of a Halal cart lunch its… I’m saying it… a Bang for your buck.
 Get it?
 Because its called Bang.

 Ramen -Totto Ramen.
 Shoe box setting and potential long waits adds to the charm at the original.
 Just write your name on the board outside (Not Seymore Butts – already done) and wait.
 Order the spicy Ramen, add the egg and you are all set.
 Newer, bigger Totto located a block away 464 West 51st.
 Less wait if any than the original